Nabil-Arrouss/Nabil-Arrouss/README.md

-### Hey There!
-I'm Nabil Arrouss, a graduating Senior in Computer Science (BSc) with a deep-seated passion for Data Science, Machine Learning, and Software Engineering.
-Welcome to my GitHub profile, where you'll find a collection of projects and programs reflecting my journey through the realms of technology and innovation.
+### Hey there!
+I'm Nabil Arrouss, a recent Computer Science graduate (BSc) with a deep passion for Data Science, Machine Learning, and Software Engineering.
+Welcome to my GitHub profile, where you'll find a collection of projects and programs that showcase my journey through the realms of technology and innovation.

 ## About Me

-- 🎓 Graduating Senior in Computer Science (BSc)
+- 🎓 Computer Science graduate (BSc)
 - 💻 Passionate about Data Science, Machine Learning, and Software Engineering
 - 🌱 Always eager to learn and explore new technologies